 (c) An emergency medical services provider has a lien on a cause of action or claim of an individual who receives emergency medical services in a county with a population of 800,000 or less for injuries caused by an accident that is attributed to the negligence of another person.
 For the lien to attach, the individual must receive the emergency medical services not later than 72 hours after the accident.

 Sadly, hospitals all over Texas are using this tactic to bully car accident victims into paying ridiculously high medical charges and leaving them with little or no money to cover their lost wages, pain and suffering, and other damages to which they are entitled under Texas law.
-The good news is that there ARE ways to combat this greed and protect your rights.
-Our attorneys have been fighting these difficult hospital liens for years, and we’re going to share some important tricks and tips with you.
+The good news is that there ARE ways to combat this greed and protect your rights, even after a hospital lien is in place.
+Our attorneys have been fighting these difficult hospital liens for years, and we know how to successfully resolve or remove Texas hospital liens for our clients.

 Secret #2 - There ARE Limitations On What They Can Charge

-Secret #3 – Hospital Liens CAN Be Negotiated Down
+Secret #3 - How to Get a Hospital Lien Removed or Negotiated Down

-The attorneys of Stewart J. Guss, Injury Accident Lawyers have been representing car accident and personal injury victims all over the State of Texas for over 20 years.
-If you were injured as the result of someone else’s negligence and are trying to deal with a Texas hospital lien, call our office right now to schedule a free consultation!
+The attorneys of Stewart J. Guss, Injury Accident Lawyers, have been representing car accident and personal injury victims all over the State of Texas for over 20 years.
+If you were injured as the result of someone else's negligence and are trying to deal with a Texas hospital lien, call our office right now to schedule a free consultation!
 Because we take all of our personal injury cases on a contingent fee basis, you will not owe us a DIME unless we win your case.
-For your free case evaluation, call us today at (800) 898-4877 or contact us by clicking HERE.
+For your free case evaluation, call us today at (800) 898-4877 or fill out our simple online form now.